DylanMeeus/springboot_jwt_blog/_posts/2016-02-05-migrating-your-parse-users-to-auth0.markdown

 - Tutorial
 ---

+---

+**TL;DR:** Parse is shutting down on January 28, 2017.
+Auth0 allows you to easily automigrate your Parse users by implementing just a couple of scripts that interface with the Parse REST API.
+In this tutorial, we'll walk you through a step by step process of setting up Auth0 to automigrate your existing Parse userbase as well as how to implement Auth0 authentication in your app.

+---

 Facebook shocked the developer community when it announced it would be [shutting down](http://blog.parse.com/announcements/moving-on/) Parse, a [MBaaS](https://en.wikipedia.org/wiki/Mobile_backend_as_a_service), which powers over 500,000 apps.
 Applications relying on Parse have until January 28, 2017 to find a new home.
 The Parse team has released two tools to help developers migrate away, [Parse Server](https://github.com/ParsePlatform/parse-server/wiki) and the [Database Migration Tool](https://parse.com/docs/server/guide#migrating).

 Today's tutorial will focus on migrating users from an existing Parse application to Auth0.
 We will implement Auth0's automatic migration feature to work with our existing Parse backend so that when our existing users login their account will be migrated to Auth0.
 We have developed a sample app that utilizes Parse - and this tutorial will take us step by step through the process of migrating users to Auth0.